singnet/dev-portal/docs/ai-developers/organization-setup.md

 ### Setting Metadata

-#### Create an Identity in snet-cli for mainnet , if you already have an account with ether , then you can use it , as an example
+#### Create an Identity in snet-cli for Mainnet, if you already have an account with ether , then you can use it , as an example

 ```sh
 snet identity create test-user key --private-key <PVT-KEY> --network mainnet
 ```
-#### Add in the organization name , id and the type of organization
+#### Add the organization name, id and the type of organization
 test-org-name is the organization name and test-org-id is the organization id.

 ```sh
 snet organization metadata-init test-org-name test-org-id individual
 ```
-the below will be added to the metadata file
+The following code snippet is included in the metadata file:
 ```json
     "org_name": "test-org-name",
     "org_id": "test-org-id",